Oconaluftee River

 The Oconaluftee River drains the south-central Oconaluftee valley of the Great Smoky Mountains in Western North Carolina before emptying into the Tuckasegee River.
-The river flows through the Qualla Boundary, a federal land trust that serves as a reservation for the Eastern Band of the Cherokee (EBCI), the only federally recognized tribe in the state of North Carolina.
-They bought the land back from the federal government in the 1870s, after having been pushed off and forced to cede it earlier in the nineteenth century.
+The river flows through the Qualla Boundary, a federal land trust that serves as a reserve for the Eastern Band of the Cherokee, the only federally recognized tribe in North Carolina.
+They bought the land back from the federal government in the 1870s, after having been pushed off and forced to cede it earlier in the 19th century.
 Several historic Cherokee towns are known to have been located along this river.

-Geology
+Hydrography

 Beech Flats Prong is a stream formed by the convergence of several spring outlets high in the Appalachians near Newfound Gap, a mountain pass that straddles the Tennessee–North Carolina border in the center of the Great Smoky Mountains National Park.
-The creek flows about 10 mi south where it merges with Smith Branch, Kepharts Prong, and the Kanati Fork to form the Oconaluftee River.
+The stream flows about 10 mi south where it merges with Smith Branch, Kepharts Prong, and the Kanati Fork to form the Oconaluftee River.
 The river continues south, where it is joined by the Bradley Fork, which greatly strengthens its flow.
-A large, flat bottomland is created by the river's confluence with the Raven Fork at Cherokee, where the river turns westward, flowing to its mouth on the Tuckasegee River.
+A large, flat bottomland is created by the river's confluence with the Raven Fork at Cherokee, North Carolina, where the river turns westward, flowing to its mouth on the Tuckasegee River.

-Present-day Bryson City in Swain County, North Carolina developed just upriver of this confluence.
+Present-day Bryson City in Swain County developed just upriver of this confluence.
 The Oconaluftee passes through the settlements of Smokemount, the Oconaluftee Village and Hospital, the town of Cherokee, base of the EBCI; Indian Hills, and Birdtown before emptying into the Tuckasegee.